-I enjoy the process of training dogs, and the process of teaching and learning from their owners.
-I enjoy the company of dogs, and seize every opportunity to be around them.
-I enjoy watching the relationship between owner and dog improve as their communication improves.
+We enjoy the process of training dogs, and the process of teaching and learning from their owners.
+We enjoy the company of dogs, and seize every opportunity to be around them.
+We enjoy watching the relationship between owner and dog improve as their communication improves.

-My dog training philosophy is based on the application of four main principles: Simplicity, Moderation, Balance, and Awareness.
-My experience with dogs is influenced by these principles, and informed by my study of dog breeds, dog behavior, the relationship between humans and dogs, dog body language, the ways that dogs react to people, and the way people react to dogs.
+Our dog training philosophy is based on the application of four main principles: Simplicity, Moderation, Balance, and Awareness.
+Our experience with dogs is influenced by these principles and informed by our study of dog breeds, dog behavior, the relationship between humans and dogs, dog body language, the ways that dogs react to people and people react to dogs.

 What is Dog Training?

-My definition is the act of intentionally communicating with a dog.
-It is a practice, or something that should be practiced daily.
+Our definition is the act of intentionally communicating with a dog.
+It is a Practice, and something that should be practiced daily.
 It is a conversation that continues between the dog and the trainer or owner for life.

 Purpose of Dog Training: